ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

    with container.api_client.override(mock.Mock()):
        service = container.service()

-You can override any provider by another provider.
+You can override any provider with another provider.

 It also helps you in configuring project for the different environments: replace an API client with a stub on the dev or stage.